kentra-io/confluentcloud-streamingplatform-basic/confluentcloud-streamingplatform-schemas/readme.md

 # Template Schema repository for Avro4k
+This repository is part of the confluentcloud-streamingplatform-basic project (see [main readme](../readme.md))

-## What this repository is
+## About this repository
 This is a template repository designed to store avro schemas of a domain.
-Currently only POC.
+It's a POC and a part of the parent project, but can exist independently if tuned a bit.

+It's built using Kotlin and Avro4k, but the presented approach is generic and can be implemented using any tech stack.

 ##  Flow
 - Create an Avro4k class and a corresponding .avsc file (coherency validated in Avro4kSerializationTest)
 - Publish it to the local maven repository so that you can use the Avro4k classes in your local kafka client application
-- Add the .avsc to subject mapping in terraform/schema-assignment/schemas.yaml
+- Add the .avsc to subject mapping in terraform/schemas.yaml
-- Do `terraform apply` in the terraform/schema-assignment module.
+- Do `terraform apply` in the root module (full instruction in [main readme](../readme.md)).
 This will ensure coherency between the mapping in `schemas.yaml` and your confluent cloud schema registry instance

 ## How to use